-I'm interested in visuals which fall out of the realm of representation but regardless of how abstract, manages to relay something that seems actual...historical, as in a small record or marker of sorts, comprehensive, and or simply visceral.
+I'm interested in visuals which fall out of the realm of representation but regardless of how abstract manages to express real - a small record or marker of sorts, and or simply provoke something visceral.

 My work is a manifestation of my observations and thoughts.
 I’m inspired by the endless formations created by nature and those created by humans, but especially the unique formations that occur as a result of the collision, of sorts, of the two.
 I use reclaimed materials when possible and follow intuitive impulses.